berndmehnert/llmjspringbootangular/readme.md

 - Add more MCP functionality, at this moment, the model has no knowledge of the questions asked before, more context
 - Make view look nicer
 - Save conversations as it fits your use case and with the appropriate security considerations!
 - IMPORTANT: Add security as it is appropriate for your usecase, at the moment only the communication of the microservice with the cloud has a respectable security: it uses both JWT and TLS.
-The communication between the frontend and the service not fully handled at the moment: I installed JWT authorization and cors is handelt, it remains TLS ;)
+The communication between the frontend and the service is not fully in place yet: I installed JWT authorization and cors is handled, it remains to install TLS ...
 - Do things like caching, preprocessing, postprocessing, ...
 - Complete this page